goodwithtech/dockle/README.md

 ```

 https://docs.docker.com/engine/security/trust/content_trust/#about-docker-content-trust-dct
 > Docker Content Trust (DCT) provides the ability to use digital signatures for data sent to and received from remote Docker registries.
 > Engine Signature Verification prevents the following:
 > - `$ docker container run` of an unsigned image.
 > - `$ docker pull` of an unsigned image.
 > - `$ docker build` where the FROM image is not signed or is not scratch.

 ### CIS-DI-0006: Add HEALTHCHECK instruction to the container image

-> Add `HEALTHCHECK` instruction in your docker container images to perform the health check on running containers.
+> Add `HEALTHCHECK` instruction in your docker container images to perform the health check on running containers.<br/>
+> Based on the reported health status, the docker engine could then exit non-working containers and instantiate new ones.
 ```
 # Dockerfile
 HEALTHCHECK --interval=5m --timeout=3s \